 Why Should You Replace Silver Amalgam Fillings In My Teeth?

-?Let?s be honest, most everyone knows that old silver fillings contain mercury.
-What gets a lot less press is that fact that amalgam fillings, though durable and relatively inexpensive, have two little-known dark secrets: they darken teeth and lead to fractures.
+Honestly, most everyone knows that old silver fillings contain mercury.
+But many people do not realize that amalgam fillings, though durable and relatively inexpensive, have two little-known dark secrets: they darken teeth and lead to fractures.

 Replace Amalgam Fillings That Darken Teeth

-This picture is pretty obvious.
-But it usually takes seeing a picture of someone’s mouth to realize just how visible the silver fillings are in a smile.
-Amalgam fillings can show up as grayed or darkened areas on individual teeth or as shiny dark patches, depending on whether you?re seeing the darkening effect of a large filling or the filling itself.
+The picture below makes it pretty obvious that amalgam fillings darken teeth.
+Even so, it usually takes seeing a picture of someone’s mouth to realize just how visible the silver fillings become in a smile.
+These amalgam fillings can show up as grayed or darkened areas on individual teeth.
+Or, they can appear as shiny dark patches.

 Replace Amalgam Fillings That Can Fracture Teeth

-Although amalgam fillings are a long-lasting restoration option, they can possibly cause tooth fractures.
+Although amalgam fillings can provide a long-lasting restoration option, they can possibly cause tooth fractures.
 These types of fillings are made from a mixture of metals that constantly expand and contract with temperature changes in the mouth.
-Over many years, this micro expansion and contraction is thought to apply pressure on the surrounding tooth structure, causing the tooth to weaken over time.
-A weakened tooth is vulnerable to fractures.
+As a result, this micro expansion and contraction over many years can apply pressure on the surrounding tooth structure.
+This pressure could cause the tooth to weaken over time.
+And a weakened tooth is vulnerable to fractures.

 Modern Restorations are Whiter and Healthier

-Removing and replacing amalgam fillings with a more clinically advanced tooth-colored restoration is a double win.
-A modern restoration brightens and corrects tooth darkening, and it stops the expansion and contraction that contributes to weakened teeth.
+Clients get a “double win” by removing and replacing amalgam fillings.
+A modern restoration brightens and corrects tooth darkening.
+And it also stops the expansion and contraction that contributes to weakened teeth.